 The webinar “How to start a Circular Hub?
 Insights from Cities and Industries” on 10 February 2026, organised by the Hubs4Circularity Community of Practice and the EU project REDOL, gave insights to pathways, experiences, motivations and bottlenecks during the implementation of Industrial–Urban Symbiosis (I-US) solutions.

-The session featured contributions from three cities, each with different starting points and circularity ambitions:
+The webinar featured contributions from three cities, each with different starting points and circularity ambitions:

 An introduction to the Hubs4Circularity Community of Practice, that is supporting Hubs4Circularity to accelerate industrial symbiosis and industrial-urban symbiosis, showed opportunities for collaboration.